schlumpf-malaga/angularCourseProject/docs/chapter3.md

-# Services
+# Http Services
 ## Create a test project
 In Cmder, navigate back to your course directory and create a test folder and a new angular project
 ```
 cd ..
 mkdir tests
-ng new services
+ng new httpServices
 ```
 Follow the general demonstration